 Low Cost of Living

 Did you know Alberta offers lower costs of living and higher salaries?
 Alberta offers the highest median after-tax income in Canada.
 Consumer prices, including rent, in Calgary are 12.95% lower than in Toronto and 16.35% lower than in Vancouver.
-Another fun fact about Calgary, there are more millionaires per capita than anywhere else in Canada.
+For a more in depth look, you can read our article comparing the cost of living in Calgary to other Canadian cities.

 Low Sales Tax